New Jersey Roads - US 1-9 - SB

 This is the very base of the Skyway; the two BGS's on the right are technically on US 1-9 Truck, which ends as soon as the ramp from US 1-9 magically makes them 1-9 Local.

-The signs on the far right in the first picture and the signs in the second picture are both on ramps coming out of Newark Airport.
+The signs in the second photo (which is the right side of the first photo's gantry) and the signs in the third photo are on the C-D road serving ramps from I-78 and from US 1-9 SB to I-78.
 The diagrammatic is nice and new, and is an example of how contractors occasionally get things right.
-On the left, the ¾ mile advance BGS for Newark Airport has been replaced by a Newark Liberty monstrosity, but according to Chris Mason, all other non-Liberty signs remain.
+On the left of the first photo, the ¾ mile advance BGS for Newark Airport has been replaced by a Newark Liberty monstrosity, for which I squished the boring middle sign to show you more glory.

 Showing the old sans-Liberty airport sign (courtesy Doug Kerr); the "NJ Turnpike" is redundant, given the shield on the left, but then again, so near the airport it's good to give travelers an idea of where they're going.